-To start building a successful budget, you’ll need to track your spending.
-If you have no idea where your money goes each month, then you’ll need to start here.
+To start building a budget, you’ll need to track your spending.
+If you have no idea where your money is going each month, then you’ll need to start here.

 You can track expenses by combing through bank statements and credit card statements or saving your receipts for later.
-It is a good idea to track your expenses for at least a month.
-To get a more complete picture of your variable expenses, you may want to track your expenses for three months.
+It is a good idea to track your expenses for a minimum of a month.
+For a full picture of your variable expenses, you may want to track your expenses for three months.

 Once you’ve subtracted your fixed expenses from your post-tax income, you’ll know exactly how much money you have leftover for variable expenses.
 You can make envelopes to encompass each of your variable expenses.

-Once you have tracked your spending for at least a month, you can separate this spending into cash envelope categories.
-Find out how much you have spent in each category.
+After you have tracked your spending for at least one month, it’s time to split your spending into separate cash envelope categories.
+This will tell you how much you have spent in each area.

-A few variable cash envelope categories you may want to include are:
+A few variable cash envelope categories that you may want to include are:

-- Anything else that needs to come out of your variable expenses.
+- Miscellaneous – anything else that needs to come out of your variable outgoings

 After you’ve determined how much you’ve spent in each category, make sure that you can actually afford this level of spending.
 It might surprise you to find out that you’ve spent more than you’ve earned in a given month.

-If you’ve spent more than you’ve expected, then the cash envelope system could be the perfect solution.
+If you’ve spent more than you’ve expected, then the cash envelope system could be the best solution for you.
 It will force you to think about your spending before you make the purchase.

 As you move forward with the cash envelope budgeting system, think of it as a fresh start.
 Don’t beat yourself up over past spending mistakes.
 Instead, look towards the future and work towards your financial goals.

-Whether you want to pay down debt or build your savings, a cash budgeting system can help you to achieve those goals.
+Whether you want to pay down credit card debt or build your savings, a cash budgeting system can help you to achieve those goals.

-Next, you’ll need to set spending limits for each of your cash envelope categories.
+Next, set spending limits for each of your cash envelope categories.
 Start with what you are able to spend in a given cycle, then take your previous spending into account.
-Base your spending limits on what you can actually afford, not what you would like to spend in a given category.
+Base your spending limits on how much you can actually afford, not what you think you can spend or would like to spend in a given category.

 If you’ve consistently spent more than your income, then your new spending limits might seem harsh.
 However, living within your means is critical to long-term financial and total well-being so it is important to be honest with yourself about this.